 - Teeth that are too small to be aesthetically pleasing

 These problems are hidden beneath the veneer.
 They are good for cosmetic problems especially.
 If the issue is severe – such as a badly fractured tooth – then a more functional restoration will be necessary, like a dental crown.
 A crown holds together portions of a broken tooth and protects that tooth in a way veneers cannot.
-Experienced cosmetic dentist Dr. Jarrod Cornehl will determine if veneers are appropriate for your teeth.
+Our experienced cosmetic dentists will determine if veneers are appropriate for your teeth.

 How to Clean Them